 At KS4 students have 4 lessons of History a week.
 History follows the Edexcel exam board and teach topics on Elizabethan England, Crime and Punishment Through Time, Weimar and Nazi Germany, and Superpower relations and the Cold War, 1941-1991.
 In Years 10 and 11 students are assessed regularly both on exam technique and knowledge requirements.
 This is achieved through a combination of mock exams, and knowledge tests.
 Students are set a 1 hour PREP task once a week at GCSE level.
 This could be a mixture of reading and comprehension, exam style questions or facts to learn in order to prepare for knowledge tests.

 Students in Year 10 and 11 are taught five periods of Science each week.
 Students follow the AQA GCSE Science Trilogy Specification.
 The Year 10 scheme of work covers Biology (Organisation, Infection and response, Bioenergetics, Homeostasis and response), Chemistry (Bonding, structure, and the properties of matter, Quantitative chemistry, Chemical changes, Energy changes, The rate and extent of chemical change) and Physics (Electricity, Particle model of matter, Atomic structure).

 Students in Year 10 have a formal summative assessment every half term.
 In the summer term of Year 10 students sit a GCSE mock examination in each of the three Science subjects.
 Students are informally assessed throughout the year by their teacher and good use is made of self and peer assessment through STAR activities.
 PREP is set twice a week and consists of knowledge test and a task to secure, apply and extend the topics covered in class.

 Students in Year 10 and 11 have four Spanish lessons per week.
 Students sit Edexcel 9-1 GCSE.
 Lessons focus on the skills required at GCSE and are assessed at the end of each module.
 Teachers use Pearson’s materials for both Spanish, Viva and Studio, for the basis of our KS4 curriculum and use in-house materials in conjunction with this.
-Prep is set twice a week and usually one of these is allocated to vocabulary learning.
+Prep is set once a week and will include vocabulary learning.
 Mocks take place at the end of Year 10.
 Confirm mocks for Year 11?